 This subject will be added later.

-During your studies at the UvA you can also join one of the many exchange programmes that the UvA offers.
+During your studies at the UvA, you can also join one of the many exchange programs that the UvA offers.
 Studying abroad is a great way to meet new people, gain an unforgettable international experience and improve your CV in a fun way.

 Who to Contact at the UvA

 The Ombudsstudent is an independent contact person, this year that is Elin Swaan.
 If you ever find yourself in a situation in which you feel that you are being treated unfairly, or if you disagree with something and you don’t know how to solve it, she is your contact person!

 The study advisor’s primary job is to help you go through your studies without hiccups.
 For study advice, guidance and planning you can contact one of the study advisers.
 So, all study related questions are for them!
 You could come to them for information about a specific course, or any personal issues you might experience, that influence your studying.

 You can send the study advisors an email and ask for a telephone or zoom appointment if you like.
 You could also call them during the telephone consultation hours for short questions.